Main Page | Data Structures | Directories | File List | Data Fields | Globals | Related Pages

 If cbm_driver_open() did not succeed, it is illegal to call this function.

-Definition at line 952 of file cbm.c.
+Definition at line 1635 of file cbm.c.

-References cbmarch_parallel_burst_read(), FUNC_ENTER, and FUNC_LEAVE_UCHAR.
+References FUNC_ENTER, FUNC_LEAVE_UCHAR, opencbm_plugin_s::opencbm_plugin_parallel_burst_read, and plugin_information_s::Plugin.

-EXTERN int CBMAPIDECL cbm_parallel_burst_read_track CBM_FILE HandleDevice,
+EXTERN int CBMAPIDECL cbm_parallel_burst_read_track ( CBM_FILE HandleDevice,

-__u_char * Buffer,
+unsigned char * Buffer,

 unsigned int Length